Copying Data from one Table to Another in SQL

 • You may also specify a few columns to copy data from one table to another.

-I will show you examples of copying complete table data, only specific columns and copying only specific rows from one table to another in the next section.
+I will show examples of copying complete table data, only specific columns, and copying only specific rows from one table to another in the next section.

 An example of copying complete table data